leangjia/blender_docs/manual/interface/selecting.rst

 If any item that was last active appears in the selection it will become active.

 For deselecting items, use :kbd:`MMB`, or :kbd:`Shift-LMB`.
+To move the selection area hold :kbd:`Ctrl-Spacebar` while moving the cursor.

 .. list-table:: Box Select example.